-This September 2022, we’re joining with the PSNI to launch the Herbert Protocol across Northern Ireland, an information-gathering tool that helps find a missing person with dementia as quickly as possible.
+In September 2022, we joined with the PSNI to launch the Herbert Protocol across Northern Ireland, an information-gathering tool that helps find a missing person with dementia as quickly as possible.

 The Herbert Protocol is being rolled out nationwide by Dementia NI in partnership with the Police Service of Northern Ireland, Department of Health and Policing and Community Safety Partnerships.

 We want to encourage everyone across Northern Ireland who is living with dementia - and their family, friends and carers - to download the Herbert Protocol form, record vital information on it and store it at home.
 Having the Herbert Protocol to hand when a loved one is missing can speed up the police search and means the family or carers are not struggling to recall the information when they are stressed.

 As part of their ongoing work to achieve change for local people with dementia, our members played an essential role in developing the Herbert Protocol.
 They co-designed the form with the PSNI, drawing on their experiences of living with dementia to ensure it gathers the right information and making it accessible for people with dementia.

 The scheme has already been used successfully in the Armagh, Banbridge and Craigavon localities and is now being rolled out across the whole of Northern Ireland.

 We urge anyone across NI who is living with dementia, and families and carers, to go to https://www.psni.police.uk/saf... or click the graphic below to download the form today.